ryanlopezzzz/EEG/README.md

 <img src="images/circuit1.png" width=400>

-Alpha wave signals is 15-50 uV so we need a lot of amplification in the circuit.
-(LETS CITE INFORMATION) An instrumentation amplifier takes as its inputs, 2 voltages, and outputs the difference between the two multiplied by some gain given by: G = 1 + (50.5 kOhm)/R, where R is the total resistance between pin 1 and 8.
-Note it is possible to make home-made instrumentation amplifier usually with 3 op-amps.
-However, it suffers from a low CMRR unless precision resitors are used. (indo from Instructable)
+Alpha wave signals are 15-50 uV so we need a lot of amplification in the circuit.
+An instrumentation amplifier takes as its inputs 2 voltages, and outputs the difference between the two multiplied by some gain given by: G = 1 + (50.5 kOhm)/R, where R is the total resistance between pin 1 and 8.
+Note it is possible to make a home-made instrumentation amplifier with 3 op-amps.
+However, it suffers from a low CMRR unless precision resitors are used (info from Instructable).

 ### 1st Notch Filter (60 HZ, gain = 1)